NRais/Projects/Advanced Business Timer/readme.txt

 ----------- README -------------

 This is the Advanced Business Timer application by Nathan Software.
 This application is copyrighted under the Creative Commons Attribution 4.0 license.
-The Desktop Stopwatch Timer from Nathan Software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+The Advanced Business Timer from Nathan Software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the CC BY 4.0 license for more details. https://creativecommons.org/licenses/by/4.0/

 **** Version 3.0 updates the UI, fixes bugs, and improves functionality

 Installation:

+- Download the Java .jar application AdvancedBusinessTimer-Jar-3.0.jar.

 (If you do not have a JRE installed)